 From the beginning, the emphasis has been placed on teaching as a tool for the development of artistic strategies, where ideas have a fundamental value at the moment of production.

 In 2008 the EDITAFAC project was formed, which crystallizes through the printed word the protagonists of the Archeology of the image, the ontology of the present.

-All these activities have been self-managed and sustained autonomously, and this refers to the fact that in different instances we receive support for specific operations of institutions such as Cultural Center of Spain of Uruguay and Brazil, National Museum of Visual Arts, Engelman Ost Collection, Editorial HUM, National Image Archive, New York University, Museo del Barrio, CENDEAC and Daros (book donation), etc.
+All these activities have been self-managed and sustained independently, and this refers to the fact that in different instances we receive support for specific operations of institutions such as Cultural Center of Spain of Uruguay and Brazil, National Museum of Visual Arts, Engelman Ost Collection, Editorial HUM, National Image Archive, New York University, Museo del Barrio, CENDEAC and Daros (book donation), among others.